-- Paragraph A: No staff member shall be eligible for elective or appointive membership in the Senate who does not hold the faculty rank of Assistant Professor or above. - Paragraph B: No Dean of a School shall be eligible for membership in the Senate. - Paragraph C: In the event that no member of a School is eligible for elective membership to the Senate under the restrictions imposed by Paragraphs A and B, then the School may elect a faculty member with the reak of Instructor to serve on "emergency"
+- Paragraph A: No staff member shall be eligible for elective or appointive membership in the Senate who does not hold the faculty rank of Assistant Professor or above. - Paragraph B: No Dean of a School shall be eligible for membership in the Senate. - Paragraph C: In the event that no member of a School is eligible for elective membership to the Senate under the restrictions imposed by Paragraphs A and B, then the School may elect a faculty member with the rank of Instructor to serve an "emergency" term of one year.